rokucommunity/brighterscript/README.md

 ropm install bslib@npm:@rokucommunity/bslib
 ```

-If you're using a version of NodeJS that doesn't support aliases, then you can also simply install @rokucommunity/bslib directly without the alias, and BrighterScript will recognize this as well.
+If you're using a version of NodeJS that doesn't support npm aliases, then you can also simply install @rokucommunity/bslib directly without the alias, and BrighterScript will recognize this as well.
 ```bash
 ropm install @rokucommunity/bslib
 ```